alphahex99/Supcom2Cards/README.md

 * Veterancy: Every enemy kill permanently boosts your DMG/HP by 20% (+100% max per card)

 ## Changelog

+#### v1.2.7
+* Cards removed: Proto Brain (My brain is too smooth to make this buggy card work and nobody wants to help)
+* Fixed Megalith laser thickness not changing with multiple lasers locked on 1 target
+* Rebalanced: Megalith (DPS 10% of owner HP -> 10 + 5% of target HP, -60% ATKSPD -> -50% ATKSPD)

 #### v1.2.6
 * Fixed Proto-Brain not working half the time